Cassiopeia (constellation): Mythology

 The constellation is named after Cassiopeia, the queen of Aethiopia.
 Cassiopeia was the wife of King Cepheus of Aethiopia and mother of Princess Andromeda.
 Cepheus and Cassiopeia were placed next to each other among the stars, along with Andromeda.
 She was placed in the sky as a punishment after enraging Poseidon with the boast that her daughter Andromeda was more beautiful than the Nereids or, alternatively, that she herself was more beautiful than the sea nymphs.
 She was forced to wheel around the north celestial pole on her throne, spending half of her time clinging to it so she does not fall off, and Poseidon decreed that Andromeda should be bound to a rock as prey for the monster Cetus.
 Andromeda was then rescued by the hero Perseus, whom she later married.

 Cassiopeia has been variously portrayed throughout her history as a constellation.
 In Persia, she was drawn by al-Sufi as a queen holding a staff with a crescent moon in her right hand, wearing a crown, as well as a two-humped camel.
 In France, she was portrayed as having a marble throne and a palm leaf in her left hand, holding her robe in her right hand.
 This depiction is from Augustin Royer's 1679 atlas.

 In Chinese astronomy, the stars forming the constellation Cassiopeia are found among three areas: the Purple Forbidden enclosure (紫微垣, Zǐ Wēi Yuán), the Black Tortoise of the North (北方玄武, Běi Fāng Xuán Wǔ), and the White Tiger of the West (西方白虎, Xī Fāng Bái Hǔ).

 The Chinese astronomers saw several figures in what is modern-day Cassiopeia.
 Kappa, Eta, and Mu Cassiopeiae formed a constellation called the Bridge of the Kings; when seen along with Alpha and Beta Cassiopeiae, they formed the great chariot Wang-Liang.
 The charioteer's whip was represented by Gamma Cassiopeiae, sometimes called "Tsih", the Chinese word for "whip".

-In Hindu Mythology, Cassiopeia was associated with the mythological figure Sharmishtha – the daughter of the great Devil (Daitya) King Vrishparva and a friend to Devayani (Andromeda).
+In Hindu Mythology, Cassiopeia was associated with the mythological figure Sharmishtha (शर्मिष्ठा)– the daughter of the great Devil (Daitya) King Vrishparva and a friend to Devayani (देवयानी) (Andromeda).